Reviews You Can Rely On

 How We Tested

 We wore each sandal extensively over months of field testing, conducting 10+ assessments per pair.
-To compare performance, we evaluated traction and stability by hiking identical routes on varied terrain, including wet rocks, loose scree, and paved paths.
-We also took these sandals kayaking, running, and skateboarding to beach barbecues to get a good understanding of each pair's strengths and weaknesses.
+To compare performance, we evaluated comfort, support, and stability by walking identical routes for the same amount of time.
+We slid these shoes on after long days on our feet and made sure to spend long days in them.
+We tested traction for the hiking-oriented pairs on wet rocks, loose scree, and dirt paths.
+We also took these sandals kayaking, skateboarding, and to beach barbecues to get a good understanding of each pair's strengths and weaknesses in everyday life.

 The sandals in this lineup underwent testing across five performance metrics: